 Under either theory, the injured party must prove that the equipment or product that caused his or her physical injury was defective.
 There are four types of product defects: manufacturing defects, design defects, defects in marketing, and warning defects:

-- Warning defects: This means that the manufacturer didn’t issue adequate warning concerning the product’s potential safety hazards.
+Warning defects: This means that the manufacturer didn't issue adequate warnings concerning the product’s potential safety hazards.

-- Defects in marketing: This defect relates to how the product was advertised or marketed.
-For example, improperly marketing a toy with small parts that is likely to be a choking hazard to children under the age of three.
+Defects in marketing: This defect relates to how the product was advertised or marketed.
+For example, improperly marketing a toy with small parts that are likely to be a choking hazard to children under the age of three.

 What Compensation Can You Recover in a Chicago Defective Product Case?

 Typical economic damages in a product liability claim include:

 Medical expenses already due;

 Expected medical costs, an experienced product liability attorney can help you make a good estimate of the lifetime medical care cost for many bodily injuries;

 Physical therapy and rehabilitation expenses may include costs of modifying your home and car to accommodate a disability;